 Need a place to stay?
 Brownie's Beach is about an hour's drive west of Washington D.C.
 Click the button to check rates and availability near Brownie's Beach now on TripAdvisor.

 Need help getting around?
-I don’t recommend renting a car in Washington D.C., but if you’re planning a day trip to Brownie’s Beach, you’ll probably want a rental car.
+I generally don't recommend renting a car in Washington D.C., but if you're planning a day trip to Brownie's Beach, you'll need a car.
 Find the best rates from dozens of agencies at RentalCars.com.